-After you've set the send settings click the Recipients step in the progress bar or the Next button in the bottom right-hard corner.
+After you've set the send settings click the Recipients step in the progress bar or the Next button in the bottom right-hand corner.

-- On the Recipients step, select the list that you'd like to send your campaign to.
+- On the Recipients step, select the list you want to send to.

-- To send to your entire list and proceed to the next step, click the Setup step in the progress bar or the Next button in the bottom right-hard corner.
+- To send to your entire list and proceed to the next step, click the Setup step in the progress bar or the Next button in the bottom right-hand corner.

-To send to a segment of your list, click the name of the list and select the Send to a segment option to add your segmenting conditions.
-Then click the Setup step in the progress bar or the Next button in the bottom right-hard corner.
+To send to a segment of your list, click the name of the list and select Send to a saved segment to choose an existing segment or Send to a new segment to add new segmenting conditions.
+Then click the Setup step in the progress bar or the Next button in the bottom right-hand corner.

 - On the Setup step, add your Email subject, From name, and Reply-To email address.
 Use the options below to select tracking, connect Social Media options, and set advanced options.
-When you're finished, click the Design step in the progress bar or the Next button in the bottom right-hard corner.
+When you're finished, click the Template step in the progress bar or the Next button in the bottom right-hand corner.

 - Drag and drop the RSS content blocks into your layout to customize the look and feel of your campaign.
 The RSS content blocks are pre-loaded with our RSS merge tags to pull in content from your feed.